-☐ The SMART Aim goal, statistically significant, clinically significant, or programmati significant improvement was achieved for only one measure , and the MCO accurately summarized the key findings and conclusions. cally ☐ Non-statistically significant improvement in the SMART Aim measure was achieved least one measure , and the MCO accurately summarized the key findings and conclusion 0 ☐ The SMART Aim goal, statistically significant, non-statistically significant, clinically significant, or programmatically significant improvement was achieved for at least one however, the MCO did not accurately summarize the key findings and conclusions. • • Low confidence = One of the following occurred: ☐ The PIP was methodologically sound.
-However, no improvement was achieved for eineasure during the PIP.
-The SMART Aim goals were not met, statistically significant improvement was not demonstrated, non-statistically significant improvement was not demonstrated, significant clinical improvement was not demonstrated, and significant programmatic improvement was not demonstrated. ther ☐ The PIP was methodologically sound.
-The SMART Aim goal, statistically significant statistically significant, clinically significant, or programmatically significant improvem achieved for at least one measure ; however, none of the tested interventions could reason result in the demonstrated improvement. ent was ☐ The rolling 12-month data collection methodology was followed for only one of two Aim measures for the duration of the PIP.
-SMART methodology/process was not followed through the SMART Aim end date.
+☐ The SMART Aim goal, statistically significant, clinically significant, or programmatically significant improvement was achieved for only one measure , and the MCO accurately summarized the key findings and conclusions. □ Non-statistically significant improvement in the SMART Aim measure was achieved for at least one measure , and the MCO accurately summarized the key findings and conclusions. ☐ The SMART Aim goal, statistically significant, non-statistically significant, clinically significant, or programmatically significant improvement was achieved for at least one measure however, the MCO did not accurately summarize the key findings and conclusions.

+- Low confidence = One of the following occurred: - ☐ The PIP was methodologically sound.
+However, no improvement was achieved for either measure during the PIP.
+The SMART Aim goals were not met, statistically significant improvement was not demonstrated, non-statistically significant improvement was not demonstrated, significant clinical improvement was not demonstrated, and significant programmatic improvement was not demonstrated. - ☐ The PIP was methodologically sound.
+The SMART Aim goal, statistically significant, non-statistically significant, clinically significant, or programmatically significant improvement was achieved for at least one measure; however, none of the tested interventions could reasonably result in the demonstrated improvement. - ☐ The rolling 12-month data collection methodology was followed for only one of two SMART Aim measures for the duration of the PIP. - No confidence = The SMART Aim measure methodology and/or approved rapid-cycle PIP methodology/process was not followed through the SMART Aim end date.